NISSAN CERTIFIED COLLISION REPAIR

 Q. How is Nissan collision repair different?

-To make certain that all technology is fully functioning, Nissan certified collision repair facilities are required to pre and post diagnostic scan.
+To make certain that all technology is fully functioning, Nissan-certified collision repair facilities are required to pre and post-diagnostic scans.
 The scan will provide a great deal of data and definitely more than the few driver indicator lights on your dashboard.
 The scanner used at Airpark Collision Center is approved by the Nissan Certified Collision Repair program.